-- Network infrastructure water supply and wastewater infrastructure, stormwater, transport and recreation facilities required to deliver the development26. - CBD building infrastructure infrastructure that supports the PDA's redevelopment including infrastructure improvements, projects and public space improvement works.
+- Network infrastructure water supply and wastewater infrastructure, stormwater, transport and recreation facilities required to deliver the development33. - CBD building infrastructure infrastructure that supports the PDA's redevelopment including infrastructure improvements, projects and public space improvement works.

-26 The scope of network infrastructure is based on 'development infrastructure' as defined in schedule 3 of the Sustainable Planning Act 2009.
+39The scope of network infrastructure is based on 'development infrastructure' as defined in Schedule 2 of the Planning Act 2016.